Alexander Shelley: Opera

-Personal and philanthropy
+Personal life, awards, and philanthropy

 Shelley and his wife Zoe, a personal trainer and fitness model, were married in July 2011 at St Paul's Church, Knightsbridge.
-They have two sons, Sasha Felix Shelley, born in Ottawa on August 25, 2018 and Leo Arlen Shelley, born in Ottawa on June 6, 2021.
+They have two sons, Sasha Felix Shelley, born in Ottawa on August 25, 2018, and Leo Arlen Shelley, born in Ottawa on June 6, 2021.

+The President of Germany, Frank-Walter Steinmeier awarded Alexander Shelley the Cross of the Order of Merit of the Federal Republic of Germany 'in recognition of his exceptional achievements and profound impact on the international classical music community as well as his dedicated efforts to engage and inspire younger audiences.'
+The award was presented to Shelley during an official ceremony by the German Ambassador in Ottawa, Canada, on July 12, 2023.

-Shelley is the Dance4Life Ambassador for Germany and patron of House meets Charity e.v.
-Along with Angela Hewitt, he is one of the two current OrKidstra Ambassadors.
+Along with Angela Hewitt and Kellylee Evans, Shelley is one of the current OrKidstra Ambassadors.